 Content

-In this article, we’ll cover everything you need to know about temple hair loss.
 Read on to learn about treating hair loss at the temples and promoting healthy hair growth.

 Content

-If you’ve noticed some hair loss at your temples, you’re not alone — in fact, it’s fairly common.
+If you’ve noticed hair loss at your temples, you’re not alone — in fact, it’s fairly common.
 Still, it should be taken seriously, as it could be an early sign of balding.

 The first step in treating temple hair loss is to determine exactly what’s causing it.

-Hair loss at the temples can be caused by a few different hair loss conditions, namely androgenic alopecia, traction alopecia, telogen effluvium, and alopecia areata.
 Each type of hair loss has its own distinctive symptoms, patterns of hair loss, and potential treatments.

-Androgenic alopecia — also known as androgenetic alopecia — is the most common cause of hair loss in men.
+Androgenic alopecia (also known as androgenetic alopecia) is the most common cause of hair loss in men.
 You might know it as male pattern baldness or male pattern hair loss.

 Male pattern hair loss has a strong genetic component.
 If your family tree has an awful lot of bald spots, your branch probably won’t be much different.